Notification of Intent and Proposal Timelines

-The Principle Investigator (PI) is responsible for notifying their pre-award administrator that his/her proposal to an external funder is in progress.
-The table below shows a general breakdown of responsibilities for the PI and pre-award administrator as they navigate the beginning stages of proposal development and submission.
+The Principle Investigator (PI) is responsible for notifying their pre award associate a proposal to an external funder is in progress.
+The table below shows a general breakdown of responsibilities for the PI and pre award associate as they navigate the beginning stages of proposal development and submission.

-Common requirements to look for in a solicitation or request for proposal:
+Common requirements to look for in a solicitation or RFP: